andols-dev/budget_tracker_react_typescript/README.md

 - **TypeScript** - A superset of JavaScript that adds static typing.
 - **React-Bootstrap** - A popular React UI framework that provides Bootstrap components as React components.
 - **uuid** - A library to generate unique IDs for income and expense entries.
+- **React-Bootstrap Toast** - Used for showing success notifications to the user.